 -

-The Urban ReVision program is designed and delivered by a team of young BIPOC facilitators including one CityHive staff member, a co-lead facilitator, and support facilitators.
+This cohort of the Urban ReVision program is designed and delivered by a team of young BIPOC facilitators including three Black-identifying facilitators (1 co-lead and 2 supports), alongside a racialized (Filipino) CityHive program coordinator.

 -

-We’re grateful to work with a number of phenomenal BIPOC professionals working across the sector who support this program with their time, energy, and advice.
-Each cohort has a slightly different mix of mentors working in the fields of planning, engagement, local and Indigenous government, etc.
+We’re grateful to work with a number of phenomenal Black professionals working across the sector who support this program with their time, energy, and advice.
+Each cohort has a slightly different mix of mentors working in the fields of planning, architecture, sustainability, engagement, etc.

 -